Want to join us?

 - ready for a family-friendly challenge?

-then sign up here and we will contact you soon!
+then fill in our short survey here and we will contact you soon!

 ReThinking Food is a research project based at The University of Southern Denmark, SDU (Kolding) led by Danielle Wilde.
 The project uses collaborative citizen science to involve Danish families and households in a quest to grapple with the challenge of changing how we eat.
-Over two months and two complementary studies – the main course, in Kolding, and a free-range study across the whole of Denmark – we will work together to try to understand what people in Denmark need to engage with sustainability advice, and transform our cooking and eating habits to be healthier – for ourselves, our households, our families, and our planet.
+Over three courses – the main course, in Kolding; a free-range course across the whole of Denmark; and Dessert (involving everyone!) – we will work together to try to understand what people in Denmark need to engage with international sustainability advice, and transform our cooking and eating habits to be healthier – for ourselves, our families and households, our planet.

 As a consumer, you have power to transform our global food system by choosing what you want to eat.
 Your choices can drive an increase or decrease in the availability of products.
 This transformation is not an overnight process, nor can it be driven by one individual alone.
 Large scale, practical solutions are essential.
 However, big changes start with a first step.